AuDigitalHealth/ci-fhir-r4/pages/_includes/guidance.md

 **Patient**

 The table below provides guidance on representing communication preferences for a patient.
+Blank cells in the table indicate that the given element is absent from the resource.

 <table class="list" style="width:100%">
     <colgroup>